LuisoVilla/courses-projext/README.md

 ## 📱 Responsive Design

-La aplicación es completamente responsive y funciona en:
+The application is fully responsive and works on:
 - 📱 Mobile (320px+)
 - 📱 Tablet (768px+)
 - 💻 Desktop (1024px+)
 - 🖥️ Wide (1280px+)

-## 🎯 Características del Sistema
+## 🎯 System Features

-### Validación de Prerequisitos
+### Prerequisites Validation
-- Los cursos muestran sus prerequisitos
+- Courses display their prerequisites
-- Indicadores visuales (✓/✗) para prerequisitos completados/faltantes
+- Visual indicators (✓/✗) for completed/missing prerequisites
-- Botón de registro deshabilitado si faltan prerequisitos
+- Register button disabled if prerequisites are missing

-### Estados de Registro
+### Registration States
-- **Available**: Puede registrarse (prerequisitos cumplidos)
+- **Available**: Can register (prerequisites met)
-- **Registered**: Ya registrado en el curso
+- **Registered**: Already registered in the course
-- **Locked**: Prerequisitos incompletos
+- **Locked**: Incomplete prerequisites

-### Animaciones
+### Animations
-- Fade in para componentes
+- Fade in for components
-- Float effect para elementos
+- Float effect for elements
-- Hover effects en cards
+- Hover effects on cards
-- Shimmer effect para loading states
+- Shimmer effect for loading states
 - Smooth transitions

 ## 🛠️ Available Scripts